dragaoazuljr/smartranking-front/README.md

-# Getting Started with Create React App
+# SmartRanking Front

+Projeto criado em React para consumir a API do NestJS

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).